 - Christmas Day.

-Now that you know the typical paid holiday schedules in the U.S., how does yours compare or how is your outlook affected by knowing what other employers offer?
+Now that you know the normal and typical paid holiday schedules in the U.S., how does yours compare or how is your outlook affected by knowing what other employers offer?

 To attract and retain superior employees, you need to stay close to or slightly above the norm to meet employee expectations for paid holiday time off.